Nurseries Online

 The trick to growing these bulbs successfully is drainage.
 The bulbs produce a strong flower stalk, when this dies back, a hole is left in the middle.
 This allows rot to easily set in.

-Full sun to a little afternoon shade is best.
+A position in full sun to a little afternoon shade is best.
 We fertilise with some blood and bone, along with some pelletised seaweed and fish fertiliser.

 Planting Fritillaria Imperialis Bulbs